 I can't stand small talk, and have been known to have deep, moving talks with total strangers.

-I love angels and I believe they are surrounding me and have protected me at difficult moments in my life.
+I love angels and I believe they are surrounding me and have protected me all my life, especially in difficult times.

 Singing at my shows is my absolute happy place and strangely, I feel invisible while I'm singing.
 I forget myself in a way that is holy relief to me.